cgarciae/nnx/README.md

 `apply` can call any nested method or submodule as long as it can be accessed via the `.` or `[]` operators.

 ### Partitioning State
-`nnx.var` lets you create `Variable` attributes with `collection` metadata, this metadata can be used to partition the state into multiple substates. `nnx.param` is a special case of `nnx.var` where `collection="params"`.
+In NNX you can filter based on any node type, most commonly you will want to filter based on `nnx.Variable` subclasses such as `nnx.Param` or `nnx.BatchStat`.

-Here are various examples of how you can use the `partition` method along with collection names to partition a module into multiple substates:
+Here are various examples of how you can use the `partition` method to split a module into multiple substates:

 ```python
 # partition the module into the state with all the nodes and the moduledef